 Just be consistent and everyone in the household will benefit from that.
 Remember to give it time for the routine you put into place to work – probably about 2 months.

-Your days ahead will continue to be exciting and busy as your pup grows and learns new things every day, but you will see how it’s all worth it from that endless love you will get from the puppy- heck, who knows bringing home a puppy might lead to getting a second one.
-(Hint, Hint)
+Your days ahead will continue to be exciting and busy as your pup grows and learns new things every day, but you will see how it’s all worth it from that endless love you will get from the puppy- heck, who knows after bringing home a puppy for the first it might lead you to get a second one.
+(Hint, Hint) 🙂